music salons 2009-2010

 musical afternoon: Asian strings, a trio of string instruments

 Mongolia - China - India - France

-With an exceptional gathering of three great masters of traditional string instruments, the composer and guitarist Mathias Duplessy invites us on a musical journey, from the steppes to the deserts, from the arid mountains to the green valleys…The poet, accompanied by this instrument associated with nomadism and horse people, would narrate, sing or chant historical tales and epics as well as news.
-Mongolian, Chinese or Indian, the bringing together on stage of these traditional instruments from such different cultures is a world first.
-The young virtuosos, all sons of respected masters, form a bridge between tradition and modernity: Sabir Khan, (playing the sarangi from Rajasthan), performs with his father the great Sultan Khan all over the world; the brilliant EnkhJargal Dandarvaanchig, (a Mongolian môrrinkuur and höömii singer), now lives in Germany; and finally Guo Gan (Province of Liaoning) is recognized as the best ehru player in Europe.
+With an exceptional gathering of three great masters of traditional string instruments, the composer and guitarist Mathias Duplessy invites us on a musical journey, from the Steppes to the deserts, from the arid mountains to the green valleys…The poet, accompanied by this instrument associated with nomadism and horse people, narrates, sings or chants historical tales and epics as well as news.
+Mongolian, Chinese or Indian, bringing these traditional instruments from such different cultures together on stage is a world first.
+The young virtuosos, all sons of respected masters, form a bridge between tradition and modernity: Sabir Khan, (playing the sarangi from Rajasthan), performs all over the world with his father, the great Sultan Khan; the brilliant EnkhJargal Dandarvaanchig, (a Mongolian môrrinkuur and höömii singer), now lives in Germany; and finally Guo Gan (Province of Liaoning) is recognized as the best ehru player in Europe.

 music salon: Ashkan Kamangari, Perisan songs and music

 Persian music, through its ability to constantly revive itself, forms a unique phenomenon in the East.
 Having being passed down through the generations without interruption, it incites real emotion, a result of its mystical heritage.
 If it remains a living art, having deftly survived the turmoil of history and avoided becoming trapped in a world of academia, it is precisely because it has never deviated from its original inspiration.

 music salon: Chérif Mbaw, the mbalax tradition